The Energy Savings for Business Program is open to a wide range of businesses. Examples include but are not limited to:

 • Governments, Public Agencies, businesses wholly owned by public authorities, Boards and Commissions, including publicly funded post-secondary institutions, public schools, hospitals, and private residences are ineligible.
 To view the full details on Participant and facility eligibility, please refer to the Participant Terms and Conditions.

-New builds are not eligible for the Energy Savings for Business Program, with the exception of solar PV, CHP, and geothermal at this time.
-All other facilities must have a non-residential electricity account in operation for one year or more.
+All other measure types must have a non-residential electricity account in operation for one year or more.

 Any expenses incurred prior to November 2, 2020 will not be eligible in the Program.

 Projects that started following the November 2, 2020 Energy Savings for Business announcement are eligible to apply.
-Any eligible expenses incurred between November 2, 2020 and February 1, 2021 must be submitted to ERA via the Program Portal within one month of when the applicable measures became available (e.g., by March 24 for all measures launched on February 24, 2021 and by April 30, 2021 for measures launched March 30, 2021).
+Any eligible expenses incurred between November 2, 2020 and February 1, 2021 must be submitted to ERA via the Program Portal within one month of when the applicable measures became available (e.g., by June 25 for the measures that became available on May 25, 2021).
 All projects will be subject to the full terms, conditions, eligibility, and incentive levels as published at the time of the application submission and Participant Acceptance.

-All projects starting after measures became available (e.g., February 1, 24 and March 30, 2021), must submit an application for pre-approval prior to incurring expenses for those measures.
+All projects starting after measures became available (e.g., May 25) must submit an application for pre-approval prior to incurring expenses for those measures.

 Non-profits are eligible to participate in the program, provided no more than 50% of their funding is received from a public body.
 Non-profits, charities, and other similar organizations with strong project plans and a demonstrated need for funding can request an exception to the 50% funding criteria and should contact ERA with their project proposal prior to applying.
 All requests will be reviewed on a case-by-case basis.